 In most cases the more milk the better

-Jack Newman, Canadian paediatrician and breastfeeding expert, cautions against labelling a mother with oversupply; he says that generally the more breast milk the mother has the better (Newman, 2014).
-He cautions that if an ample milk supply is seen as a problem and a mother is advised to rigidly block feed (feed from one breast for periods of time to reduce her supply), it is possible that her supply could reduce so much she now has the opposite problem of “not enough milk”.
-In most cases following the principles in One Breast or Two per Feed allows your supply to balance with your baby’s demand.
+It’s important not to assume that plenty of milk is always a problem needing action.
+Jack Newman, Canadian paediatrician and breastfeeding expert, cautions against labelling a mother with oversupply; he says that generally the more breast milk the mother has the better1.
+He explains that if an ample milk supply is seen as a problem and a mother is advised to reduce her milk volume (see below), it is possible that her supply could reduce so much that she now has the opposite problem of “not enough milk”.
+In most cases following the principles in One Breast or Two per Feed? allows milk production to balance with a baby’s needs.

 - Seem irritable, fussy and restless, may hold himself stiffly or scream

 - Be difficult to settle and not enjoy breastfeeding for comfort to fall asleep.

 Could there be other causes of these symptoms?

 Some of the symptoms in the list above may be normal or have other causes.
 For example it is normal for babies to swallow rapidly with an initial let-down and occasionally to cough or splutter with the let-down.
 Sore nipples may be due to a shallow latch—latching on the nipple instead of with a deep mouthful of breast tissue.
 Difficulty staying attached could be due to a mother’s flat or inverted nipples or due to poor tongue function or even a sore mouth.
 Reflux can be due to allergies or just a normal process requiring plenty of washing of clothes.
 Green poops can have several causes as can being fussy at the breast.
 Check with a breastfeeding specialist if you’re not sure what is causing yours or your baby’s symptoms before assuming oversupply.